 - Basilica di San Vitale on Via San Vitale

-Of all the Unesco world heritage sites, the Basilica di San Vitale deserves a special mention.
+The Basilica di San Vitale deserves a special mention among all the UNESCO world heritage sites.
 This is the most visited place in Ravenna to admire the mosaics.

-Therefore if you are really pushed for time then make this your only stop from the list above.
+Therefore, if you are pushed for time, make this your only stop from the list above.
 Built-in year 525, admire mosaics such as Voice of the Verb and The Emperor and the Lamb.
 The church is open daily except on Christmas and New Year’s Day, and the entrance fee is 10.50 euros per adult.
-More information about booking your tickets in advance can be found here.
+We recommend that you book tickets in advance.

-Right next door to the Basilica di San Vitale, visit the National Museum to see the stunning collection of 14th-century frescoes.
-It costs a modest 6 euros entrance fee and you can buy tickets online or at the door.
-In addition, if you are lucky enough to be there at the beginning of the month, the first Sunday of each month offers free entrance.
+Next door to the Basilica di San Vitale, visit the National Museum to see the stunning collection of 14th-century frescoes.
+It costs a modest 6 euros entrance fee, and you can buy tickets online or at the door.
+In addition, if you are lucky enough to be there at the beginning of the month, the first Sunday offers free entrance.

 The tomb of the poet Dante Alighieri

-At the end of your visit to the beautiful Ravenna mosaics, walk towards the 700 hundred-year-old Dante’s Tomb admiring the Byzantine architecture and baroque frescoes as you go.
-The tomb of the legendary Italian poet Dante Alighieri is located next to the Basilica di San Francesco in central Ravenna.
+At the end of your visit to the beautiful Ravenna mosaics, walk towards the 700-hundred-year-old Dante’s Tomb, admiring the Byzantine architecture and baroque frescoes as you go.
+The legendary Italian poet Dante Alighieri’s tomb is next to the Basilica di San Francesco in central Ravenna.

 Shopping, markets, and fairs

-As you can imagine, Ravenna is packed full of art shops featuring mosaics.
-Having gained inspiration no doubt from your morning of viewing the incredible mosaics in the historical buildings around the city, find handmade replicas of your favorite image to take home.
-Images depicting Roman history are popular and the fantastic multi-colored mosaics are a great souvenir.
+As you can imagine, Ravenna is packed with art shops featuring mosaics.
+Having gained inspiration, no doubt, from your morning of viewing the incredible mosaics in the historical buildings around the city, find handmade replicas of your favorite image to take home.
+Images depicting Roman history are popular, and the fantastic multi-colored mosaics are a great souvenir.

-Many of these small artisan shops can be found in the main shopping street Via Cavour, Via Diaz, Via Cairoli, Via Corrado Ricci, Piazza del Popolo, Via IV Novembre, Via Matteotti, and Via Mazzini.
+Many of these small artisan shops are in the main shopping street Via Cavour, Via Diaz, Via Cairoli, Via Corrado Ricci, Piazza del Popolo, Via IV Novembre, Via Matteotti, and Via Mazzini.

-Head there in the afternoon and take your time chatting to the local artisans and mosaicists who skillfully recreate part of Ravenna’s history and the byzantine periods in their chosen art form.
+Head there in the afternoon and chat with the local artisans and mosaicists who skillfully recreate part of Ravenna’s history and the byzantine periods in their chosen art form.

 Ravenna cuisine – where to eat

-The Emilia Romagna region offers wonderful gastronomic delights.
-Many of these can be found in the fabulous covered market in the city center.
-It’s also the perfect place to stop for lunch in the restaurant there.
+The Emilia Romagna region offers terrific gastronomic delights.
+Many of these can be found in the covered market in the city center.
+It’s also the perfect place to stop for lunch in the restaurant.
 We promise you won’t be sorry.

-If you have the time, you can even join one of the food and wine tours within the market itself.
+If you have the time, you can join one of the food and wine tours within the market.
 Find out more about Mercado Coperio, the covered food market of Ravenna, here.

 After Ravenna – ways to continue your discovery of Italy